Therapy & Accelerated Hypnotherapy

 RATES:

-My regular therapy sessions are $185 (HST included).
-Please contact me directly below if you’d like to have a complimentary 20 minute discovery phone call for regular therapy.
+My regular therapy sessions are $180.
+Please contact me directly below if you’d like to have a complimentary 15-20 minute discovery phone call for regular therapy.

-I do offer sliding scale rates.
-In general, I work long-term with people, and presently my sliding scale slots are filled, though it doesn’t hurt to ask.
+At this time, I’m not able to offer more reduced rate spots.
+In general, I work long-term with people, and presently my reduced rate positions are filled, though it doesn’t hurt to ask.

 At this time, I accept e-transfer, wire transfer and Paypal.